RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 Quit Emulation Station with F4 and type this at the command line:
 `sudo /home/pi/RetroPie-Setup/retropie_setup.sh`
 "U" Update RetroPie-Setup Script
 "3" Setup
-Then "Configure Bluetooth devices
+"Configure Bluetooth devices"

-Make sure your controller is turned on in the correct pairing mode, then choose:
+Make sure your controller is turned on in the correct pairing mode (Power on for FC30 Pro, Start+R for SFC30), then choose:
 1 Register and Connect to Bluetooth device
 Follow the prompts and your controller should connnect
 This is shown by a solid blue light on the 8bitdo controllers